oauth-wg/oauth-selective-disclosure-jwt/main.md

 SD-JWT = SD-JWT-DOC | SIG(SD-JWT-DOC, ISSUER-PRIV-KEY)
 ```

-`SD-CLAIMS` can be a simple object with claim names mapped to hashes over the claim values with unique salts:
+`SD-CLAIMS` can be a simple object with claim names mapped to hash digests over the claim values with unique random salts:
 ```
 SD-CLAIMS = (
     CLAIM-NAME: HASH(SALT | CLAIM-VALUE)